Skip to main content

 Complications - Malaria

-Malaria is a serious illness that can be fatal if not diagnosed and treated quickly.
-Pregnant women, babies, young children and the elderly are particularly at risk.
+Malaria is a potentially serious illness that can be fatal if it is not diagnosed and treated quickly.
+Especially for people at higher risk.

-The plasmodium falciparum parasite causes the most severe malaria symptoms and most deaths.
+The Plasmodium falciparum parasite causes the most severe malaria symptoms and most deaths.
+It's the most common type of malaria parasite.
+It's mainly found in Africa.

 Anaemia

-The destruction of red blood cells by the malaria parasite can cause severe anaemia.
+Malaria destroys red blood cells.
+This can cause severe anaemia.

 Anaemia is where the red blood cells are unable to carry enough oxygen to the body's muscles and organs.
 This leaves you feeling drowsy, weak and faint.